mrc-ide/covid19-forecasts-orderly/README.md

    will produce outputs for the report in a prescribed format.
 These could be shared via DropBox for example i.e. the generation of model outputs is not part of the orderly workflow.
-Once these outputs are recieved, save them in a directory on your machine, and update the location in orderly_envir.yml.
+Once these outputs are received, save them in a directory on your machine, and update the location in orderly_envir.yml.
 For example, this is the file on my machine: